davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable

-Well, we know how to make regular (non-distributed) variables, and we know how to pass messages between nodes using the network, so how about we pick a node, put a regular old variable on it, and set up an RPC server so other nodes can access that variable remotely?
+Well, we know how to make regular (non-distributed) variables, and we know how to pass messages between nodes using the network, so how about this: we pick a node, put a regular old variable on it, and set up an RPC server so other nodes can access that variable remotely:

 DIAGRAM

 The node we picked to store the variable is now special; let's call it the **leader**.
 The other nodes, we'll call **followers**.

-Seems to me like we might have a complete design already.
-We have a variable any node on the network can get and set: the leader treats the variable like any other local variable, and the followers can access the variable by sending RPCs to the leader.
+We now have a variable any node on the network can get and set: the leader treats the variable like any other local variable, and the followers can access the variable by sending RPCs to the leader.
+Sounds to me like we’ve just about solved the problem.

-One of the best things about this design is how simple it is.
+And one of the best things about this design is how simple it is.
 The leader's logic is roughly this:

 ```
 leader {